 - Ability to prepay: Just because you've refinanced, you can still prepay your loan.
 Simply by increasing your monthly mortgage payment and stipulating that the money goes toward principal, you can whittle away at your mortgage debt.

 Most financial experts will tell you that transferring short-term debt into long-term debt isn't a prudent move.
-However, if you're feeling handcuffed by the rise in the prime rate, paying off your HELOC with a cash- out refinancing might be the realistic decision you need to make.
+However, if you're feeling handcuffed by the rise in the prime rate, paying off your HELOC with a cash- out

 Shopping for a HELOC